TD-17/JavaScript_mini-projects/README.md

 # JavaScript_mini-projects
-Some mini JavaScript projects created during JavaScript tutorial.
+Some mini JavaScript projects created using JavaScript, CSS and HTML.

 * This is a simple "image slider project" with some css styling to make it look better.